stdarg/spdx-licenses/README.md

 The above results in the following output:

-    We are working with Software Package Data Exchange® version  1.19 The full name for "LGPL-3.0+" is: GNU Lesser General Public License v3.0 or later The license is OSDI approved.
+    We are working with the Software Package Data Exchange® list version:  1.19 The full name for "LGPL-3.0+" is: GNU Lesser General Public License v3.0 or later The license is OSDI approved.